 Santa Ana College maintains open campuses.
 Student function under Standards of Student Conduct (Board Policy 5201) and there is an expectation that adult behavior will be displayed by student on campus.
 Academic honesty is a requirement and sanctions are identified in course overviews which are distributed by faculty on the first day of class.
 Students are responsible for their own transportation and materials on campus.

 College students receive priority for admission.
 Under the California Code of Regulations, Title 5, Section 58108 "a district may establish a priority registration system which would accord adult students higher registration priority".
 Grades recorded for these classes are permanent and create a college transcript.

 The steps listed below allow high school students to use college credit coursework to meet high school graduation requirements.

 - Obtain a

 Career Advanced Placement (CAP) form from the Admissions Office.

 - Obtain approval (signatures) from both your high school and parent.

 Any high school student who registers as a full-time student (6 units in Summer, 12 units in Fall & Spring) will be charged the regular community college enrollment fees for all units enrolled.

 - Return the completed form to the Admissions Office.
 So as to not displace regularly admitted students, CAP students receive low priority registration.
 This must occur the week before the semester start.

-high school credit must request from the Admissions Office that their official transcript be sent to their high school.
+- Once the class is completed, students desiring high school credit must request from the Admissions Office that their official transcript be sent to their high school.